Atlas runtime learning exists to make the teacher more effective between offline GRPO cycles. Instead of hard-coding

 Learning Registry (atlas/runtime/storage/schema.sql)

-learning_registry keeps the current pamphlets for each learning_key.
+learning_registry keeps the current playbooks for each learning_key.
 The table stores a single row per key with:

 even as the registry is overwritten with fresher guidance.